graygnuorg/pound/README.md

 ```

 Notice double-slashes: a slash is an escape character and must be escaped
 if intended to be used literally.
+By default, the `-re` option assumes
+POSIX extended regular expressions.
+If __pound__ is compiled with
+`PCRE2` (or its predecedssor, `PCRE`), Perl-compatible regular expressions
+may be used as well.

 ### Dynamic backends